 Tar Heal Paws

-Tar Heal Paws is an animal assisted activities and therapy program that delivers support and companionship for patients and visitors at UNC Hospitals.
-The purpose of this program is to provide patients, family members and staff at UNC Health Care System the opportunity to interact with animals and reduce stress associated with hospitalization.
+Tar Heal Paws is an animal assisted activities and therapy program that delivers support and companionship for patients and visitors at UNC Health.
+The purpose of this program is to provide patients, family members and staff the opportunity to interact with animals and reduce stress associated with hospitalization and medical intervention.

 The dogs are a welcome distraction and help reduce anxiety that can accompany hospital or clinic visits.
 Tar Heal Paws give patients the opportunity to interact safely with our volunteer dogs and receive their unconditional love and acceptance in the hopes of making the hospital environment more comfortable and less stressful.

 Additional benefits of pet therapy are: